rkapl123/DBAddin/docs/DBModif.md

 You can create the three DB Modifiers by using the cell context menu:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/ContextMenu.PNG)

-The DBModifier (in this case a DBMapper) creation starts following dialog (already filled, when clicked on a blank cell all entries are empty):
+The DBModifier creation/editing is shown below (examples already filled, when clicked on a blank cell all entries are empty):

+#### DB Mappers are created/edited with following dialog:
 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DbMapperCreate.PNG)

 *   DBMapper Name: Enter the name for the selected Range that will be used to identify the DBMap in the "Execute DBModifier" Group dropdowns.
 If no name is given here, then UnnamedDBMapper will be used to identify it.